IPS-Eye-White

 all have turned aside, together they have become useless; there is none who does good, there is not even one."
 (Romans 3:12 NASB)

-The Old Testament Emphasizes That We Are Held Accountable For Our Own Sins Only.
+The Old Testament Emphasizes That We Are Held Only Accountable For Our Own Sins

 Why do we consistently ignore the passages of Scripture that unambiguously tell us that no person can bear the guilt (or innocence) of another ... that every one will answer for their own sins and misdeeds.

 Fathers shall not be put to death for their sons, nor shall sons be put to death for their fathers; everyone shall be put to death for his own sin.
-(Deuteronomy 24:16 NASB)
+(Deuteronomy 24:16 NASB) Also See 2 Kings 14:6

 However, he did not put their children to death, but did as it is written in the law in the book of Moses, which the Lord commanded, saying, "Fathers shall not be put to death for sons, nor sons be put to death for fathers, but each shall be put to death for his own sin."
 (2 Chronicles 25:4 NASB)